 - the probability of the tests causing a serious malfunction is very low;

-- the cost of failure fiding tasks is lower than the cost of corrective maintenance.
+- the cost of failure fiding tasks is lower than the cost of reactive maintenance.